mobusdorphin/blueHouseMonthly_deborah/linux_tutorial_00/linux_tutorial_00.md

 ![](linux_tutorial_05.png)

 I had just mentioned that you cannot use this in a script because there is no actual terminal in the subshell running the script.
-It would be to boring to explain the details of how this works in this article, but know you can use `COLUMNS=$(tput cols)` to get around this.
+It would be too boring to explain the details of how this works in this article, but know you can use `COLUMNS=$(tput cols)` to get around this.
 So, now that we know this, lets create a `for` loop that prints a single coloured `#` for each column on the screen:

 ```
 COLUMNS=$(tput cols)